Yamakyo Warehouse

 Sankyo Warehouse (Sakata City)

-This generous treatment of the Shonai domain is said to be thanks to Saigo Takamori of Satsuma.
+This generous treatment of the Shonai domain is said to be thanks to Saigo Takamori of Satsuma

 • Name: Tsurugaoka Castle Ruins

-• Address: 4 Baba-cho, Tsuruoka City, Yamagata Prefecture 997-0035
+• Address: 4 Babacho, Tsuruoka City, Yamagata Prefecture, 997-0035

-• URL: Tsuruoka City HP
+• URL: Tsuruoka City website

 Uesugi Shrine (Yonezawa City)